Dog Paw Care

 gentle nail grinder

-which is a lot easier method and may encourage you to handle this vital part of your dog's care regularly.
-Whatever
+, is a nice alternative and a lot easier method for the job.
+Once you try it you'll be encouraged to handle this vital part of your dog's care regularly.

 the case, the main thing is to get it done by someone!

-Dog Paw Care - Injuries And Other Hazards
+Dog Paw Care For Injuries And Other Hazards

 Then apply a protective cover to prevent re-injury and to assist in the healing process.
 It is important